missionpinball/mpf-monitor/README.md

    be created in your machine's `monitor` folder. x/y values of devices are stored in percentages instead of pixels, so they should stay in the right place even if you change your playfield image.
 The yaml file is updated automatically.
 7. Edit the YAML file to remove devices from the playfield you don't want anymore.
-8. Window size and position is saved to `monitor/layout.yaml`.
-Exclude this from your game repo (via .gitignore) if you use multiple computers and want to save a custom layout per computer.

 Future Features
 ---------------